Skip to content

 Inspiration for this course :

-These exercises are partly inspired by Lynda Barry, a talented comics artist, teacher, and MacArthur Fellowship recipient.
+Many of these exercises are inspired by Lynda Barry, a talented comics artist, teacher, and MacArthur Fellowship recipient.
+I think she's pretty awesome.

 "There was a time when drawing and writing were not separated for you.
 In fact, our ability to write could only come from our willingness and inclination to draw.
 In the beginning of our writing and reading lives, we drew the letters of our name."